guneetmac/toddler-chef/README.md

 ---

-Made with ❤️ for mom cooks everywhere
+Made with care for busy parents everywhere